Migrate Hyper-V to Windows Server 2012 R2 from Windows Server 2012

 Applies To: Windows Server 2012 R2

-This guide describes how to migrate the Hyper-V role by providing preparation, migration and verification steps.
+This guide describes how to migrate the Hyper-V role by providing preparation, migration, and verification steps.

-Migration documentation and tools ease the migration of server role settings and data from an existing server to a destination server that is running Windows Server 2012 R2.
-By using the tools that are described in this guide, you can simplify the migration process, reduce migration time, increase the accuracy of the migration process, and help to eliminate possible conflicts that might otherwise occur during the migration process.
+Migration documentation and tools facilitate the migration of server role settings and data from an existing source server to a destination server that is running Windows Server 2012 R2.
+By using the tools that are described in this guide, you can simplify the migration process, reduce migration time, increase the accuracy of the migration process, and help eliminate possible conflicts that might otherwise occur during the migration process.

 This document is intended for information technology (IT) professionals who are responsible for operating and deploying Hyper-V in a managed environment.

-This guide does not provide instructions for migrating more than one server role at one time.
+Instructions for migrating more than one server role at one time.

 Export and import can be used in either a workgroup or a domain environment.
-In Hyper-V running on Windows Server 2012 R2 you can now export a running virtual machine.
+In Hyper-V running on Windows Server 2012 R2, you can now export a running virtual machine.

 Add the Hyper-V role to the destination server.
 You can configure the default storage locations and live migration when you add the role.

-Configure virtual switches and, optionally other networking features on the destination server.
-Management tools include the Windows PowerShell cmdlets New-VMSwitch and Set-VMSwitch, and the Hyper-V Virtual Switch Manager in the Hyper-V Manager Console.
+Configure virtual switches, and optionally, other networking features on the destination server.
+Management tools include the Windows PowerShell cmdlets New-VMSwitch and Set-VMSwitch, and the Hyper-V Virtual Switch Manager in the Hyper-V Manager console.

 The following migration scenarios are not supported: